 Once they are comfortable with this and are actively seeking attention from one another through the baby gate or mesh guard, you are ready for an off-leash meeting.
-Have this set up the same way as before.
-Sit down on the floor with your dog in a sit position or lying down.
+Have this set up the same way as before, Sit down on the floor with your dog in a sitting position or lying down.

 This time allow him to interact with the cat naturally, but immediately remove him if he gets too excited or tries to chase.
 You will need to carefully monitor these meetings for a few more days until your are certain that both pets are confident and calm with one another.